 sudo pacman -U [installer filename]

-How to Install ExpressVPN on Linux Distros Using OpenVPN Client
+5. Install the ExpressVPN Browser Extension on Linux Distros

 You can set up a connection through ExpressVPN’s browser extension.
-However, it’s not a standalone option; you must use it with the ExpressVPN app.
+However, it’s not a standalone option; you must use it with the ExpressVPN app first, following the instructions above.
+The VPN supports Chrome and Firefox, and using the browser extension gives you easy access to the servers through a GUI.

 Once you have set up ExpressVPN and want to install the browser extension, just run the following commands: